mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 - **Unified Coherence**: Softanza unifies the semantics of Ring and its extension libraries, shaping them into a coherent and powerful model.
 - **Stress Testing**: By providing a real-world, large-scale codebase, it stress-tests Ring, pushing it to its limits and ensuring reliability.

-While written in Ring, Softanza syntax and semantics are universal and technology agnostic.
-Its high-level abstraction and natural orientation promote it as a framework for humanized computational thinking that scales across languages.
+While written in Ring and primarily targeting Ring programmers, Softanza's syntax and semantics are designed to be universal and technology-agnostic.
+Its high-level abstractions and natural orientation position it as a framework for human-centric computational thinking, capable of scaling seamlessly across programming languages.

+Ultimately, Softanza can even be used without requiring any programming language other than natural language!
+The next section will show you this not just a promise...

 > **NOTE**: In particular, a **JavaScript** port of Softanza is currently being developed to provide the same programming experience for web frontends.
 The SystemLayer of the library (described in Section 4 hereafter) is intended to be partially implemented in **Julia**.
 A full port is also planned, to align with a larger ecosystem of data-intensive and AI-driven applications.